-During Silent Hill: Revelation’s closing credits the audience is treated to a series of slow-mo shots depicting a fake battle scene that pits a pack of the cursed town’s sexy, crumple-faced nurses against a grotesquely spider-like mannequin monster briefly seen in the film.
+During Silent Hill: Revelation’s closing credits the audience is treated to a series of slow-mo shots depicting a fake battle scene that pits a pack of the cursed town’s provocative, crumple-faced nurses against a grotesquely spider-like mannequin monster briefly seen in the film.
 If you’ve watched any recent summer blockbuster, action or comic book adaptation, you probably know the kind of sequence this is: mostly slow highlight acknowledgements of the principal cast and crew underscored by pretty CG visuals.

 In Revelation’s case, these closing titles mean numerous shots of the gangly, doll-bodied abomination whacking nurses out of the air, screeching vaginal terror-mouth and all, with various fade-in close-ups on the ample busts of said (decidedly unsexy) nurses.
 Revelation’s monster designers seem particularly proud of these two horrors (neither of which are given more than five minutes’ actual screen time), since they’re apparently more interested in making you view this scene of freakish ouroboric cannibalism from as many angles as possible rather than, say, visually parading out the various inhuman aberrations seen elsewhere in the film for a quick fashion show.